List of fictitious stories in Romance of the Three Kingdoms: Guan Yu slays Cai Yang at Gucheng

-Liu Bei's biography in the Sanguozhi mentions that Yuan Shao sent Liu Bei to Runan, where Liu Bei allied himself with Gong Du (共都/龔都), a local bandit chief.
+Liu Bei's biography in Records mentions that Yuan Shao sent Liu Bei to Runan, where Liu Bei allied himself with Gong Du (共都/龔都), a local bandit chief.
 Cao Cao sent Cai Yang to attack Liu Bei and Gong Du.
 Liu Bei defeated and slew Cai Yang in battle.

 Liu Bei's horse leaps across the Tan Stream

 When Liu Bei is in Xinye, he receives an invitation from Liu Biao, the governor of Jing Province (covering present-day Hubei and Hunan), to attend a feast.
 However, Liu Biao is sick so he asks his sons Liu Qi and Liu Cong to entertain Liu Bei.
 Liu Bei arrives in Xiangyang with Zhao Yun and is directed to the feast.
 Cai Mao and others attempt to assassinate Liu Bei but Yi Ji secretly informs Liu Bei about Cai Mao's plot.
 Liu Bei pretends to go to the latrine and seizes the opportunity to escape from Xiangyang.
 When Cai Mao discovers that Liu Bei has fled, he leads a group of soldiers in pursuit.
 Liu Bei is riding Dilu (的盧), a horse said to bring ill luck to its rider.
 He reaches the Tan Stream (檀溪), located west of Xiangyang, and attempts to ride across the stream.
 After taking a few steps, Dilu falls forward and Liu Bei's clothing becomes wet.
 Liu Bei whips the horse and exclaims, "Dilu!
 Dilu!
 Today you obstruct me!"
 Dilu suddenly rises above the surface and leaps three zhang (or 30 chi) across the stream to the opposite bank, bringing Liu Bei to safety.